SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

       "dependencies": {
         ....
     ```
-3. Now we need to add some additional libraries to the package.json for the communication with external systems.
-In the terminal go to the project's root folder of incident management application and run the following command:
+3. Add some additional libraries to the *package.json* for the communication with external systems.
+In the terminal, go to the project's root folder of the Incident Management application and run the following command:

    ```bash
    npm add @sap-cloud-sdk/http-client@3.x @sap-cloud-sdk/util@3.x @sap-cloud-sdk/connectivity@3.x @sap-cloud-sdk/resilience@3.x
    ```

-4. Navigate to db/schema.cds and change the customer entity as below.
+4. Navigate to *db/schema.cds* and change the customer entity as below.
 The cuid flag is removed and an ID field is added as key, this field is later filled with the Business Partner ID from the SAP S/4HANA system.

    ```js
     entity Customers : managed {